-Expert Immigration Solicitors for Tier 2 Work Visa Applicants
+Expert Immigration Solicitors for Skilled Work Visa Applicants

-Our immigration lawyers have extensive experience in preparing visa applications for Tier 2 Work Visa applicants either in-country or out.
+Our immigration lawyers have extensive experience in preparing visa applications for Skilled Work Visa applicants either in-country or out.
 Our immigration team can offer the following service:

 - Consultation with an immigration lawyer who can advise on the eligibility criteria of such an application;